bartdebever/GD7/Portfolio/content/post/concept/index.md

 ## End product

-The end product of this project will be multiple gameplay systems that work together to create one first person stealth game.
+The end product of this project will be multiple gameplay systems that work together to create a stealth game.

 These are the scripts I expect to be developed within this project:

 ### Guard AI

-The AI and statemachine that drives the guard to perform actions.
+The AI and statemachine that makes the guard to perform actions.
 These actions (movement, attack, etc) can be specified by the developer.

 ### Suspicious object